decidim-ice/decidim-module-decidim_awesome/README.md

 DATABASE_USERNAME=<username> DATABASE_PASSWORD=<password> bundle exec rspec
 ```

+> Note: the following is not currently applicable as version v0.11 is only compatible with version Decidim v0.28
+> Is left here for future reference

 However, this project works with different versions of Decidim.
 In order to test them all, we maintain two different Gemfiles: `Gemfile` and `Gemfile.legacy`.
 The first one is used for development and testing the latest Decidim version supported, the second one is used for testing against the old Decidim version.

 You can run run tests against the legacy Decidim versions by using: